Whenever the yield curve inverts, refinance your mortgage. Let me use a previous example as to why this is.

 If a recession is really going to hit, we’ll be happy to be saving money each month.
 If the bull market continues, we’ll be absolutely ecstatic to not only be saving money but experiencing further appreciation in our beloved homes.

-You can check online for the latest mortgage rates with Credible.
+You can check online for the latest mortgage rates.
 It’s way more efficient as opposed to going to each lender one by one.
-Credible has a massive mortgage lending market where they make lenders compete for your business.
-It is one of the best online lending marketplaces today.